OU-CS3560/s24-killer-sudoku/README.md

 ## Platform

 Our application utilizes the typical Javascript back-end and CSS front-end.
+Additionally, we are hosting a linode server for all students to try our Sudoku.

 ## Frameworks/Tools